Process vs. Outcome Reward: Which is Better for Agentic RAG Reinforcement Learning: Related Works

-\paragraph{RL-Based Agentic RAG.} Outcome-supervised RL has rapidly emerged as a mainstream paradigm for enhancing LLM reasoning capabilities by providing end-to-end optimization.
+\paragraph{RL-Based Agentic RAG.} Reinforcement Learning (RL) has consistently delivered significant performance gains across a spectrum of sequential decision-making tasks, as evidenced by its successful application in domains such as recommender systems~\cite{zhao2018deep, zhao2019deep, zhao2018recommendations, zhao2021dear, liu2023multi}.
+Recently, the success of models like DeepSeek-R1~\cite{guo2025deepseek} has vividly demonstrated the substantial potential of outcome-supervised RL in enhancing complex reasoning capabilities, establishing it as a mainstream paradigm for end-to-end optimization of LLMs.
 Following the widespread adoption of RL by major AI companies to improve the reasoning abilities of their models on complex tasks~\cite{team2025kimi, su2024dualformer, shao2024deepseekmath}, recent work~\cite{jin2025search, zheng2025deepresearcher, wang2025otc, sun2025zerosearch} has extended outcome-supervised reinforcement learning to RAG, empowering LLMs to autonomously utilize search engines for intricate inference.
 While outcome-supervised RL has demonstrated significant performance gains, it also faces challenges such as reward sparsity, training instability, and substantial computational cost.
 Moreover, outcome-supervised RL typically demands extensive training resources.
 In contrast, process-supervised RL has recently been applied to enhance reasoning abilities, outperforming outcome-supervised approaches by providing fine-grained rewards~\cite{ma2025s, lin2025qlass, wang2024math, khalifa2025process}.
 As an alternative avenue for improving LLM reasoning in RAG, process-supervised RL for RAG remains unexplored.